 We look forward to seeing you in June!

 This conference is brought to you by the NH Department of Health and Human Services & the NH Department of Safety with the help of planning partners from the NH Department of Environmental Services, NH Department of Resources & Economic Development, Community Health Institute/JSI, NH Health Officers Association, VolunteerNH, NH Hospital Association, Public Health Network Coordinators, NH Public Works Mutual Aid, NH Building Officials Association, and Representatives from New Boston CERT.

-Funding for this conference was made possible (in part) by the Centers for Disease Control and Prevention.
-The views expressed in written conference materials or publications and by speakers or moderators do not necessarily reflect the official policies of the Department of Health and Human Services, nor does the mention of trade names, commercial practices imply endorsement by the US Government.
+Funding for this conference is made possible (in part) by the US Centers for Disease Control and Prevention awarded by the NH Department of Health Human Services and from FEMA's Emergency Management Performance Grant (EMPG) Program awarded by NH Homeland Security and Emergency Management.
+The views expressed in written conference materials or publications and by speakers or moderators do not necessarily reflect the official policies of the NH Department of Health and Human Services, nor does the mention of trade names, commercial practices imply endorsement by the US Government.